mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Changelog

 ### 1.0.10 (alpha)
-* Add spotAreaBoundaries
+* Added available spot area boundaries to "map" channel (read only)
-* Some refactoring
+* Several enhancements and fixes

 ### 1.0.9
 * Using library version 0.5.3